ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 Crafting Cost: 500 scrap
 Requirements: Invention not already a building or structure
 Description:
-You turn the augmented invention into a building with an AC of 10 and 20 HP.
+You turn the modificed invention into a building with an AC of 10 and 20 HP.
 You may still operate the invention as normal, but it provides full cover while being used.
 If the invention drops to 0 hitpoints it falls into disrepair and cannot be used.
 If the invention is a weapon you gain a +3 to hit with it in this state, and it automatically rolls maximum damage.
-If you apply this augmentation to an invention that typically only provides an effect to one creature it instead has a range of 10 feet from the building point while stationary.
+If you apply this modification to an invention that typically only provides an effect to one creature it instead has a range of 10 feet from the building point while stationary.
 The stationary invention takes up a space of 5x5 feet by default.
 ```

 ```